-Proposals submitted to the CSBR Program typically are for projects that range from one to five years.
-The CSBR program expects approximately \$6.5 million annually pending availability of funds.
-Up to \$500,000 total for individual awards of 1 to 3 years; up to \$2,000,000 total for collaborative awards of 1 to 5 years.
+The CSBR program expects approximately \$6 million biennially pending availability of funds.
+Awards are limited to \$500,000 for up to three years.
 Numbers of awards and average award size/duration are subject to the availability of funds.
-Also, please see the NSF website for the Biological Research Collection program at http://www.nsf.gov/funding/pgm\summ.jsp?pims\id=5448&org=DBI and the Living Stocks Collections for Biological Research at http://www.nsf.gov/funding/pgm\summ.jsp?pims\id=9189&org=DBI&from=home for a current listing of awards and examples of the range and scope of projects supported.
+Please see the NSF website for the Collections in Support of Biological Research program (www.nsf.gov/funding/pgm_summ.jsp? pims_id=503651&org=DBl&from=home) for a current listing of awards and examples of the range and scope of projects supported.